 What’s a Non-Performing Note?

 Sometimes the homeowner is unable to make their payments on their first and/or second mortgages.
 The bank will try to communicate with the homeowner to try to find out why they’re unable to make payments.
 They’ll try to work with the homeowner (within the banks’ confines) to try to get them paying again.
-If the homeowner still can’t make payments, the bank has to decide whether it’s worth foreclosing on the loan or just sell the loan at a discount and write off what they can.
+If the homeowner still can’t make payments, the bank has to decide whether it’s worth foreclosing on the loan or just selling the loan at a discount, writing off what they can.